6 Best Portfolio Management Software Tools for Investors

 An investor with a $20,000 account will pay an annual 0.25% or $50.00 for the investment portfolio management fee.
 SigFig will tracks all of your investment accounts, regardless of where they are held.

 The paid FutureAdvisor robo-advisor is where you’ll get the most comprehensive portfolio investment management.
-FutureAdvisor manages your accounts held at either Fidelity and/or TD Amertrade.
+FutureAdvisor, a subsidiary of BlackRock global investments, manages your accounts held at either Fidelity and/or TD Amertrade.
 Their approach is to build diversified and tax-efficient investment portfolios.
 Similar to other automated investment platforms, FutureAdvisor recommends low fee exchange traded funds in their portfolios in accord with the consumers risk profile.
 The company also rebalances your portfolio when necessary.

 After a 3 month free trial, the investment management fee is 0.50% of AUM.
 As with all funds, there are also low underlying ETF management charges.